-Some Android smartphones can stream audio directly to your hearing aids.
 Your device must be running Android 10 or newer and it must have the Android Streaming for Hearing Aids feature as well.
+Some Android smartphones can stream audio, including phone calls, directly to your hearing aids.

-NOTE: For assistance with pairing and using these products with your hearing aids, contact your hearing care professional.
+NOTE: For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site.
+See the back page of this user guide.

-Controlling your hearing aid with the mobile device app (optional)
+Controlling your hearing aids with the mobile device app (optional)